nubben/netrunner/README.md

 - Create components for defining how HTML elements are rendered.
 - Create components for defining how CSS rules affect elements.
 - Render the parsed data.
+- Calculate the height of every node to make positioning nodes easier.
+- Create css parser.
+- Make css rules trickle down.
+- Make text components more efficient (no longer have seperate vao, vbo, and texture for every character)
+- Handle more HTTP status codes
+- Add address field